ParrotSec/documentation/news/README.md

-Used by Parrot's Social Outreach Team to provide a coordinated news narrative
+Used by Parrot's Social Outreach lead to provide a coordinated news narrative